LiskArchive/lisk-explorer/docs/run_from_source.md

 `grunt candles:build`

-To update candlestick data manually run after initialization
+To update candlestick data manually run (only after initialization):

 `grunt candles:update`

-During runtime candlestick data is updated automatically.
+> Note: There is no need to run this command in production environment - during runtime the  candlestick data is updated automatically.

 ### Run with PM2